Gabriel-Velez/GBE-Dotfiles/readme.md

 > ⚠️ Most icons are intended for **personal use only**.
 Avoid redistributing without checking original sources.

 # VS Code Setup

+This section covers my VS Code setup—focused on a minimalist, distraction-free coding environment.
+It includes my theme, font choice, and extension list to keep everything clean, functional, and tailored for web development and scripting.

 ## Font